-Goal: try to target schools which meet at least 80% of need while having a clear understanding of your expected family contribution.
+Goal: Try to target schools which meet at least 80% of need while having a clear understanding of your expected family contribution.
 You can find the percentage of need a college meets on its Big Future profile, among other places.

-- Use the Fafsa4caster to determine your federal financial aid eligibility and an estimate of your parent's expected family contribution. (this is not a guaranteed Aid package but does serve as an early indicator of what a family can expect. - Use the College Scorecard breakdown of net price by different family income brackets (click "Costs" on each school's College Scorecard profile to view this breakdown). - Second, compare the Net Price of each college in comparison to the financial resources.
-The net price is the amount that a student pays to attend an institution in a single academic year AFTER subtracting scholarships and grants the student receives.
-Scholarships and grants are forms of financial aid that a student does not have to pay back. - If you identify as an undocumented student, please review this United We Dream DEEP Resource (and Appendix C) for information regarding scholarships, state eligibility, and much more.
+- Use the Federal Student Aid Estimator to determine your federal financial aid eligibility and an estimate of your parent's student aid index.
+(This is not a guaranteed Aid package but does serve as an early indicator of what a family can expect.) - Use the College Scorecard breakdown of net price by different family income brackets. - Search the college/university you are interested in. - o Click "Costs" on each school's College Scorecard profile to view this breakdown. - Compare the net price of each college in comparison to the financial resources.
+The net price is the amount that a student pays to attend an institution in a single academic year after subtracting scholarships/grants the student receives. - Note: Scholarships and grants are forms of financial aid that a student does not have to pay back. - If your student identifies as an undocumented student, please review this United We Dream (and Appendix C) for information regarding scholarships, state eligibility, and much more.